johndoe31415/bobbycar/README.md

 Bobby Car](https://www.big.de/en/products/big-bobby-car/), which I have built.
 It's a toy for my toddler daughter.
-Using this modification, the car gets an engine sound (including startup, idle and shutoff), headlights, turn signals and an emergency siren (Martinshorn, the German emergency sound).
+Using this modification, the car gets an engine sound (including startup, idle and shutoff), headlights, turn signals and a siren (Martinshorn, the German police/ambulance/fire engine siren).

 ## Hardware and Software
 I'm running this on a custom development board I designed on an STM32F103C8